-The report, based on data from the Iowa Cancer Registry and the Iowa Department of Public Health, is available online in the “publications” section on the registry’s website or by calling the registry at 319-335-8609.
+The report, based on data from the Iowa Cancer Registry and the Iowa Department of Public Health, is available online or by calling the registry at 319-335-8609.
 The report includes county-by-county statistics, summaries of new research projects, and a special section focused on obesity-related cancer.

 While most Americans are aware that obesity increases the risk for numerous health problems including heart disease, stroke, and diabetes, only half of Americans are aware that obesity is a major risk factor for cancer.

 According to the report, scientific evidence exists linking excess body weight to higher risk of several types of cancer including colorectal, thyroid, uterine, ovarian, esophageal adenocarcinoma, kidney, pancreatic, liver, gastric (cardia), gallbladder, post-menopausal breast, malignant meningioma, and multiple myeloma.
 This is not meant to imply that all cases of these cancers were actually caused by obesity.

 Andrew Nish, M.D., interventional radiologist and director of the John Stoddard Cancer Center in Des Moines, says obesity is a major risk factor for many types of cancer.
 “Obesity, poor nutrition, and a lack of physical exercise may contribute to up to one-third of cancers,” he says.
 “With 39.8 percent of Americans being obese and another 34 percent being overweight, this represents a large segment of the population at higher risk for developing cancer.
 Overweight and obesity represent a public health crisis and any cancer-prevention strategy must include effective weight-loss strategies.”